How Astable Multivibrator or Logic Gate Oscillator Circuit Works

 If you do not want too high-frequency output.
 How to reduce it.

-Suppose that, in the gate circuit, there is something that makes the long delay time up.
+Suppose that, in the logic gate oscillator circuit, there is something that makes the long delay time up.
 It will make the frequencies certainly lower.

 We connected a little capacitor across the inverter as figure above.